Cocurricular Environment

 Student Conduct

-The Office of Student Conduct, promotes responsible community membership and positive relationships through the values of honesty, integrity, and consideration.
-We do this by addressing the harm of student misconduct, as well as the impact on the student and community.
+The Office of Student Conduct promotes community standards and positive relationships through the values of honesty, integrity, and a commitment to personal responsibility.
+We address the harm of student misconduct, as well as the impact on the student and community.

 Residential Life